ogaras5/FYP_Code/README.md

 The scripts listed below allow for the creation of datasets based on the ImageNet and CIFAR-10/CIFAR-100 datasets.
 The scripts require the original datsets to be available to alloww for the creation of the altered datasets.

 ### buildDataset.py
-Creates 200 class imagenet dataset using helper scripts available in './utils'.
+Creates 200 class ImageNet dataset using helper scripts available in './utils'.
 A json file containing the 200 classes in Tiny-ImageNet-200 and a json file containing the classes in ImageNet must be available for this script to work.

 ### augmentation_dataset_creator.py
 Creates validation dataset for CIFAR-10/CIFAR-100 dataset.
 Can apply a given augmentaiton to the created dataset.